 - FOR: “A higher minimum wage will stimulate the economy and be good for businesses as low-income workers spend more money and redistribute resources.
 Wages haven’t kept up with inflation.
 Correction is overdue.”

 TIP: The reason the minimum wage conversation is coming up is that it has failed to rise with inflation.
 The federal minimum wage has risen steadily over time in “nominal” dollars (in dollars unadjusted for inflation), but it has declined since the 1980’s in “real” 2017 dollars (in dollars adjusted for inflation).
 Thus, the general idea is to raise wages to account for that.
-The logic is there, debt and inflation mean more and more money is needed to stay afloat in America, the logistics are less clear-cut and involve a close inspection of the labor market and fiscal policy.
+The logic is, debt and inflation mean more and more money is needed to stay afloat in America.
+The logistics are less clear-cut and involve a close inspection of the labor market and fiscal policy.
 See Minimum Wage – U.S. Department of Labor – Chart1.